 How Does Tooth Decay Occur?

-Pain or sensitivity: pain or sensitivity is felt in the tooth when hot, cold, or sweet foods and drinks are consumed.
+Symptoms of tooth decay include: Pain or sensitivity: pain or sensitivity is felt in the tooth when hot, cold, or sweet foods and drinks are consumed.- Color changes: the appearance of white, brown, or black spots on the tooth.

 - Pits or cavities on the tooth surface.